c4milo/node-inotify/README.md

 ## License
 (The MIT License)

-Copyright 2015 Camilo Aguilar.
+Copyright 2015 Node-Inotify AUTHORS.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to